dariobaldini98/tesi_db/README.md

 ### The website is online at the following [link](https://dariobaldini98.github.io/tesi_db/tesi_db_homepage.html)!

 ## :confetti_ball::tada: Latest News: I graduated! :tada::confetti_ball:
-The project is now available for collaborative development: feel free to ask for access if you wanna suggest any change or improvement, and don't forget that there are still 69 pages left to complete the transcription...
+I'll keep working at this project partly as a pastime and partly to hone my coding skills.
+However, it is now open for cooperation, so feel free to suggest any improvement, or even ask for access to the documents.

+Below there are some feature I'd like to implement:
+- [ ] #1
+- [ ] #2
+- [x] #3
+- [x] #4
+- [x] #5
+- [x] #6

 ![CC BY-NC-ND 4.0](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png) This project is licensed under a [CC BY-NC-ND 4.0 International Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)